adon-cloudcannon/landing-page-test/src/collections/posts/why-the-modern-web-loves-astro-and-eleventy-11ty-and-how-to-choose-which-one-to-use.md

 ### Routing

-While both Astro and 11ty leverage file-based routing systems that are simple, flexible, and easy to use, dynamic routing is a built-in Astro feature, whereas dynamic routing requires additional setup in Eleventy.
+Both Astro and 11ty leverage file-based routing systems that are simple, flexible, and easy to use.
+Although, dynamic routing is a built-in Astro feature, whereas dynamic routing requires additional setup in Eleventy.

 ### Static Assets